 Photo courtesy of David Remsen via Flickr.

-Economic Transformation and TradePolitical Economy AnalysisRegional IntegrationTrade Policy and Economic Partnership AgreementsDiscussion Papers (series)East African Community (EAC)Political economy analysisAfricaTanzania
+Trade, investment and financePolitical Economy AnalysisRegional IntegrationTrade Policy and Economic Partnership AgreementsDiscussion Papers (series)East African Community (EAC)Political economy analysisAfricaTanzania